 While probate and estate administration can be done without a solicitor, we would always recommend that legal advice is sought for several reasons:

 There are also certain situations that can create a more complex situation requiring a unique set of skills, for example:

-Using a solicitor for the probate and estate administration can assist in minimising any risk of errors and will also remove the burden and time required from your shoulders.
+Using a Probate and Estate Administration Solicitor can assist in minimising any risk of errors and will also remove the burden and time required from your shoulders.

 As explained above, probate and estate administration can be a complicated process and one that would benefit from legal assistance.